DonAurelio/openacc-workshop/README.md

 3. Nvidia CUDA Installed
 4. [Docker Nvidia Installed](https://github.com/NVIDIA/nvidia-docker)

+## Check the NVIDIA GPU CLOUD

+Check the NVIDIA GPU CLOUD for a GPU container for this workshop:

+Use the following link https://ngc.nvidia.com/

 ## Setting Up

 Setting up a docker container to play with the GPU